 The checkout page updates to display a confirmation page.

 Google Pay does not provide test cards; however, you can use a “live” card within Google’s test environment.
 In a test environment, Google Pay returns a dummy token, which can't be charged.

-If you're using one of BlueSnap's APIs, Google Pay is available to implement in your website or Android app.
+If you're using the BlueSnap API, Google Pay is available to implement in your website or Android app.

 Integrate Google Pay directly into the checkout on your website to allow shoppers to purchase physical items, such as groceries and clothing, or services, such as gym memberships and hotel reservations.
 Online shoppers will be able to effortlessly purchase goods and services.

 Google Pay supported browsers are listed here.

 Implement Google Pay in your Android app to allow shoppers to purchase physical items, such as groceries and clothing, or services, such as gym memberships and hotel reservations.

 To learn how to implement Google Pay, check out the API guide for Google Pay.